 You’ll have the opportunity to enhance many skills, including self-confidence, decision-making, building new networks, and communicating in different environments.
 Arguably, the travel and life experience acquired through working abroad is even more important than the professional experience.

-Talk to your Placement Coordinator about guidelines and the processes needed for approval from your academic school.
+Talk to your Placement Coordinator about guidelines and the processes needed for approval from your academic faculty.
 In most cases you’ll need to submit a proposal.

 Tip: The “Opportunities Abroad” section below is a good place to start researching potential host employers/organizations.
 Also consider local job search websites, LinkedIn, and sending a portfolio directly to companies/organizations you’d like to join.
 Visit Career Services for help updating your resume, writing a cover letter, and practicing for job interviews!

-If your Placement Coordinator approves your internship proposal, connect with the International Centre and visit the “Before You Go” section of our website to review and submit Humber’s mandatory travel forms and documents.
+If your Placement Coordinator approves your internship proposal, connect with Humber Global and visit the “Before You Go” section of our website to review and submit Humber’s mandatory travel forms and documents.
 Travelers who are not Canadian citizens should refer to the Consular Office of the country to which you intend to work and travel.

 Keep in mind that you’ll need the proper authorization to legally work in the country you’ll be living in, even if your placement is unpaid.
 Plan to apply for the proper work authorization (visa) at least two months in advance of travel.
 Canadian youth aged 18-35 should refer to the International Experience Canada website.

 You’re on your way!
 Consider enrolling in Humber’s free Global Citizenship Certificate program to compliment the knowledge, skills and understanding you have the chance to develop abroad.
 Keep in touch and be sure to share your photos and stories with the Humber community!